contivpp/contivpp-site/content/blog/Using-Conti-VPP-NETCTL-blog.md

 ]

 ```
-As outputs of this and other vppdump commands are provided in VPP "CLI-ese" or JSON formats, it is beneficial to possess in-depth knowledge of VPP, kubernetes clusters and how Contiv-VPP.
+As outputs of this and other vppdump commands are provided in VPP "CLI-ese" or JSON formats, it is beneficial to possess in-depth knowledge of VPP, kubernetes clusters and how Contiv-VPP works.
 Because of this and a unwritten rule of confining blog posts to a maximum 5-minute read, I did not include detailed explanations of all outputs.

 ### About the Author